Floby/npm2dock/README.md

     $ npm2dock micro-sleep

-Downloads the latest stable version (npm install behaviour) of the `micro-sleep` package and create a docker image named `micro-sleep` with a tag corresponding to the version of the resolved package.
+Downloads the latest stable version (npm install behaviour) of the `micro-sleep` package and creates a docker image named `micro-sleep` with a tag corresponding to the version of the resolved package.

     $ npm2dock micro-sleep@1.0.1